 I have been told my last day of service is soon.
 What next?

-If you haven’t already, you will be transferred to a new case manager at EML who specialises in assisting former police officers.
 Whether you require ongoing support with your treatment and recovery, want to know more about your options moving forward or are ready to consider a new career, there are some great programs your case manager can discuss with you and your treatment providers.
 For more information, please visit the Support Services page.

-If you have a claim for income protection with TAL, it is important that you also speak to your case manager there to make sure everything is in order.
+If you have a claim for income protection with TAL, it is important that you also speak to your TAL case manager to make sure everything is in order.
 Income protection payments from TAL are made monthly in arrears.
 For specific questions around TAL payments, speak with your TAL case manager.
 For more information, please visit the Finances page.

 Who can help with what?